Home

 • I’m also focusing on different forms of Spanish past tense by telling her about my weekends.
 She uses my stories to drill me on correcting persistent errors.

-• We end each day’s work by agreeing on what we’ll bring to tomorrow’s session, initiating the first steps of the daily learning cycle: Plan Prepare Practice.
+• We end each tandem language learning session by agreeing on what we'll bring to tomorrow's session, initiating the first steps of the daily learning cycle: Plan → Prepare → Practice.
 This way we come together with a clear agenda (though we do keep ourselves open to changing it depending upon what each of us did the previous night or other thoughts on our minds).

 Over these weeks, we’ve expanded our tandem Spanish tutorial to conversations about our families, our friends, and our futures.
 She hopes to get a master’s degree in architecture in the U.S. and I’m encouraging her to apply to Yale because of a shared interest in Machu Picchu.
 Yale’s Peabody Museum has a huge collection of artifacts from Machu Picchu – more than 4,000 items – and long-term plans in Peru.
 (Hiram Bingham, then a Yale professor, re-discovered Machu Picchu in 1911.
 Bingham mounted expeditions to Machu Picchu in 1912 and 1913 to excavate the site.
 Clearly, he didn’t return to Yale empty-handed.)

 For her senior project, Mariarosa designed an intriguing new cultural center in Aguas Calientes at the base of Machu Picchu.
-Recently, the university signed an agreement with the government of Peru both to begin returning the items and to build a Machu Picchu museum in Cusco.
-Perhaps another tandem learning opportunity would be mutually beneficial at Yale?
+In 2010, after a custody battle, the university signed an agreement with the government of Peru both to begin returning the items and to build a Machu Picchu museum in Cusco.
+Perhaps another tandem language learning opportunity would be mutually beneficial at Yale?

 --Posted by Terry, October 16